 We briefly covered some of the benefits of journaling in the introduction.
 Now, we’ll discuss, in more depth, the health, emotional, personal, and professional benefits of journaling.
 Use the information provided here to inspire you to make journaling a regular practice and to guide your journaling in light of the specific benefits you seek.

-#1 | Emotional Benefits
+1. Emotional Benefits

 It should be no surprise to you that journal writing helps you to build a stronger connection with your emotions.
-When we write honestly and openly about how we feel and why we feel that way, we are better able to sort through the mental clutter that often separates our emotions from our understanding and, therefore, better appreciates ourselves and our emotions.
+When we write honestly and openly about how we feel and why we feel that way, we are better able to sort through the mental clutter that often separates our emotions from our understanding and, therefore, better appreciate ourselves and our emotions.

-At the beginning of this article, I mentioned about studies that show that writing about traumatic or stressful events boosts one’s physical health and healing.
+At the beginning of this article, I mentioned studies that show that writing about traumatic or stressful events boosts one’s physical health and healing.
 It makes sense, then, that the same habit would also boost our emotional health and well-being.
 And it’s relatively simple to ensure that we maximize the emotional benefits derived from journaling just expressing our emotions on paper is a great start.

 But, while we should certainly aspire to deal with our negative emotions in the pages of our journal, we should also try to avoid falling into the trap of helplessly dwelling on the negative.
 Don’t use your journal as an excuse to spiral into despair and negativity.
 Examine your negative feelings.
 Try to figure out where they have come from.